 In addition, the following criteria may have additional value:

-Procedure for payment of selected candidates
+Procedure of funding for selected candidates

 Experts (Belgians and other nationals) nominated by Belgium and selected by the Multidisciplinary Expert Panel should contact the Belgian Focal Point for financial support.
 They are eligible to receive financial support for travel and accommodation if they fulfil the following criteria:

 The Belgian Focal Point transfers the request to the affiliated institutions asking to cover the expenses.
-If this is not possible, the Focal Point will transfer the request to the concerned federal and regional administrations in the BBPF Steering Committee who will analyse the dossier and decide on the support mechanism (full or partial coverage of the travel/accommodation costs).
+If this is not possible, the Focal Point will transfer the request to the concerned federal and regional administrations in the BBPf Steering Committee who will analyse the dossier and decide on the support mechanism (full or partial coverage of the travel/accommodation costs).

 An expert eligible for financial support is requested to follow the administrative procedures for reimbursement of the respective administration.
 Only travel and accommodation costs are covered (fully or partially).
 An expert’s working time invested in the development of an IPBES reports is not paid.
 Non-residents would not be eligible for travel support.